Alfred Downing Fripp (surgeon): 1914 - 1918

-At the beginning of the War, Fripp was employed by the War Office at Rosyth as Consulting Surgeon to the Navy.
+At the beginning of World War I, Fripp was employed by the War Office at Royal Naval Dockyard Rosyth as Consulting Surgeon to the Navy.
 Later he described what he had seen.
-After one year, the Government decided that employing civilian experts was an unnecessary expense, so Fripp returned to voluntary surgical and advisory work in London hospitals set up by his wealthy friends in their palatial houses.
+After one year, the government decided that employing civilian experts was an unnecessary expense, so Fripp returned to voluntary surgical and advisory work in London hospitals set up by his wealthy friends in their palatial houses.
 For example, he helped George Holford to turn his Dorchester House in Park Lane into a hospital for officers, and then worked there.
-A few months before the War ended, Fripp became embroiled in the Pemberton Billing affair.
-Billing published an article saying that the dancing of Maud Allan as Salome was part of a plot to enable Germany to blackmail all those (47,000, according to Billing) Establishment and Society people who enjoyed watching lesbian dancing from a homosexual's play - or other such deviant pleasures.
+A few months before the War ended, Fripp became embroiled in the Noel Pemberton Billing affair.
+Billing published an article saying that the dancing of Maud Allan as Salome was part of a plot to enable Germany to blackmail all those (47,000, according to Billing) establishment and society people who enjoyed watching lesbian dancing from a homosexual's play - or other such deviant pleasures.
 She sued him for libel in May, 1918, and a bizarre court case ensued during which - among other things - Billing implied that Margot Asquith, who employed a German governess and was a devotee of Allan's provocative act, was a danger to the security of the State.
-Fripp, for patriotic or personal reasons, agreed to attest that he knew of people at Court who might be a danger to security - but, in the event, Judge Darling refused to allow Fripp to answer any of the questions put to him.
-Billing won his case, and then the War ended - but not before Fripp had invited Lord Rhondda and Dr. Perry to his house to discuss the setting-up of a Ministry of Health.
+Fripp, for patriotic or personal reasons, agreed to attest that he knew of people at court who might be a danger to security, but, in the event, Judge Charles Darling, 1st Baron Darling refused to allow Fripp to answer any of the questions put to him.
+Billing won his case, and then the War ended - but not before Fripp had invited David Alfred Thomas, 1st Viscount Rhondda and Dr Perry to his house to discuss the setting-up of a Ministry of Health.
 Lord Rhondda's death a few months later meant that this meeting lost its significance.

 Charity

-As a friend and doctor to so many rich and famous people, Fripp was always able to raise money, not only for Guy's Hospital - for whom he raised £20,000 from his patients in 1925 and £50,000 from Lord Dulverton in 1926 - but also for children's charities.
-His principal charity was the Invalid Children's Aid Association.
-He founded the Hackney branch of the I.C.A.A. in 1906 and immediately raised £10,000 for it, and was indefatigable in his oversight of the Branch.
+As a friend and doctor to so many rich and famous people, Fripp was always able to raise money, not only for Guy's Hospital - for whom he raised £20,000 from his patients in 1925 and £50,000 from Gilbert Wills, 1st Baron Dulverton in 1926 - but also for children's charities.
+His principal charity was the Invalid Children's Aid Association (ICCA).
+He founded the Hackney branch of the ICCA. in 1906 and immediately raised £10,000 for it, and was indefatigable in his oversight of the Branch.